You must cancel your registration and surrender your license plates if:

 Bring the plate(s) and decal to any full service DMV office and surrender them to a technician inside the office.
 Do not place them in a drop box.
 You may cancel the registration and keep personalized or specialty plates as a souvenir.
 Bring the rear plate to the DMV and scrape off the decal in person.

-You will receive a credit for the unused portion of the current registration fees.
-The credit will decline on a pro-rated basis and reach zero on the day your registration would have expired.
+You will receive a credit for the unused portion of the current registration fees when you cancel your registration.

 Full or partial registration fee refunds are available to Nevada residents under limited circumstances.
 No refunds are issued to former residents.